mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 ![Mastering Atomic Habits](giphy.gif)

-TL;DR: Some habit-building tips and tricks
+> TL;DR: Some habit-building tips and tricks.

 If you want to change your life, you need to start with your habits.